keyur32/microsoft-graph-docs/get-started/office-365-connected-services.md

 This walkthrough will show you how to use the Connected Services in Visual Studio to configure your app so you can call the Microsoft Graph.
 We'll use a starter sample, which will show you how to get a signed in user's profile photo, upload it to OneDrive, and send an email with a sharing link to the photo.

+> Note: Skip directly to [Get the Starter Project](#GettheStartProject) if you've just used the Connected Services in Visual Studio 2017 Preview

 ## Getting Setup

 1. To use the Office 365 Connected Services with the Microsoft Graph, you will first need to download the [Visual Studio 2017 Preview](https://www.visualstudio.com/vs/preview/).